 We have amazing teachers throughout this region and they need to be supported by a system that values their expertise, nurtures and promotes their development, and provides the appropriate resources they need in order to impact the lives of the students they serve.

 When you walk through your community, do you feel safe?
 Do you feel comfortable at night?
-Do you feel OK if you have to walk your dog?
+Do you feel okay if you have to walk your dog?
 If people don’t feel safe and secure with some sense of viability and quality of life, that’s when things happen that are not positive.
-How do you change those systems so that it’s not the norm to hear sirens and gunshots?
-There are people that are sterilized to it.
+How do you change those systems so it’s not the norm to hear sirens and gunshots?
+There are people who are sterilized to it.
 “Somebody got killed last night?
-Oh, OK.”
+Oh, okay.”
 How do we change that so it’s the exception and not our normal?
-We do have a poverty issue, an unemployment issue, and an educational gap issue.
-We also have the right people and resources in St. Louis and every community should have that same level of safety and security.
+We do have a poverty issue, unemployment issue, and educational gap issue.
+We also have the right people and resources in St. Louis, and every community should have that same level of safety and security.

 “Why do you go to the Child Well-Being and Education Equity working group meetings?”